theblitz/ObservableCollections/README.md

   moveHistory.push(Move())
 ```
-The callback will happen before control return from the add method
+The callback will happen before control return from the push method

 ## Authors